peter88213/nv_editor/docs/template/README.md

     - Split the section at the cursor position.
     - Navigation to the next or previous section.

-**WARNING:** With this text editor, you can damage your *novelibre* section content by malforming it.
+**WARNING:** With this text editor, you can mess up your *novelibre* section content by malforming it.
 So if you don't know what "well-formed XML" means, this plugin might not be the right thing for you.

 ## Requirements